The new term is here, and it’s brought with it a return to the everyday hustle of bustle that comes with being a schools HR professional.

 Until teaching has a makeover as a profession of choice and is given the kudos it fully deserves, no “magic bullet” solution will solve the crisis.
 However, through working with over 600 schools, we have seen a small, but significant change that can make a big difference to your talent pool: recruitment marketing.

 Increasingly, HR teams are adopting a number of marketing tactics to help raise the profile of their school and ultimately, sell it to potential candidates.
-And in a crowded marketplace, a well-executed recruitment marketing strategy can really cut through the noise and help your school stand out as a true employer of choice.
+And in a crowded marketplace, a well-executed recruitment marketing strategy and recruitment marketing plan can really cut through the noise and help your school stand out as a true employer of choice.

 The good news is that you don’t have to be a marketer to adopt these tactics.
 We’ve written you a step-by-step Recruitment Marketing Action Plan that you can work through and implement today to set the stage for a great term.